Do I Need Vaccines?

 Rabies is a fatal disease carried by mammals in most countries other than Australia.
 If you are bitten or scratched while overseas you should seek immediate treatment while there.
 Travel-Bug can provide follow up vaccinations as per the schedule when you come back to Australia.

-If you have returned to Australia and have not sought medical attention, please call us on 8267 3544 to arrange an appointment as soon as possible.
+If you have returned to Australia and have not sought medical attention, please call us on 08 8362 4144 to arrange an appointment as soon as possible.
 We consider post-bite rabies as a priority so we will fit you in at your earliest convenience, preferably on the day that you call.
+Once you've called us and made a time to come in, contact the SA Health - CDC on 1300 232 272 to report the incident and have them arrange treatment doses.

 Even if you were bitten or scratched a while ago, even years ago, it is still important to seek treatment as the incubation period can last anywhere up to 17 years.
-For more information see our page on the Rabies Disease and also Rabies Vaccination.
+For more information see our page on the Rabies Disease.

 Treatment to Prevent Rabies After a Bite